pharvaris’ commitment to patients

 Pharvaris is currently advancing its wholly owned clinical-stage programs designed to provide better options for patients with HAE.

 - The RAPIDe-1 study is a clinical research study for people who have been diagnosed with hereditary angioedema (HAE).

 - The main purpose of the study is to find out how effective three different doses of the study drug, PHVS416, are in relieving symptoms associated with HAE attacks.

-- Researchers developed the study drug in the form of soft capsules taken by mouth, which are expected to be a more convenient alternative to an injection into a vein or under the skin for resolving HAE attacks.
+- Researchers developed the study drug in the form of soft capsules which are taken orally and could be a more convenient alternative to an injection into a vein or under the skin for resolving HAE attacks.